-The Institute is committed under long-term leases and supplier contracts for various services and equipment to make payments over the next three years estimated as follow:
+The Institute is committed under long-term leases and supplier contracts for various services and equipment to make payments over the next two years estimated as follow:

 As explained in Note 3, the Institute entered into a project agreement with a third-party construction company for the construction of a new building and the renovation of existing facilities.
-The total estimated cost for the construction and financing components of the project under this agreement is \$135,848 plus HST, of which, \$75,000 plus HST was paid in 2018.
-The net remaining commitment of the Institute as of March 31, 2019 amounts to \$60,848 of which \$50,808 was accrued as of March 31, 2019.
-The costs related to this project are being funded by the Ministry of Health and Long-Term Care and by the University of Ottawa Heart Institute Foundation.
+The total estimated cost for the construction and financing components of the project under this agreement was \$134,998 plus HST.
+The net remaining commitment of the Institute as of March 31, 2020 before HST amounts to \$3,989, of which \$1,790 was accrued as of March 31, 2020.